ulisesgomez120/toxin-filter-web/knowledge_base/Masterplan-toxin-filter.md

-# Toxin Filter Chrome Extension - Current Implementation
+# Clean Cart Chrome Extension - Current Implementation

 ## App Overview and Objectives

-App Name : Toxin Filter
+App Name : Clean Cart
-Web Domain : toxinfilter.com
+Web Domain : getcleancart.com

 A Chrome extension that helps users make healthier food choices on Instacart by identifying products with potentially harmful ingredients.
 The extension provides visual feedback through a badge-based system and informative tooltips, making it easy for users to identify and understand concerning ingredients without disrupting their shopping experience.